 2. Demonstrate a developing ability to use legal analysis effectively in application of the relevant principles and rules of evidence law to a range of factual problems.

-3. To develop some critical appreciation of the way in which the rules of evidence operate and are applied in the context of the trial process.
+3. Demonstrate some critical appreciation of the way in which the rules of evidence operate and are applied in the context of the trial process.

-4. To further develop sound communication skills in the oral and written presentation of assessment tasks based on the course materials
+4. Demonstrate effective communication skills in the oral seminar discussions and written presentation of assessment tasks based on the course materials.

 This course will introduce students to the legal rules governing the adducing of evidence and proof of facts in civil and criminal trials.
 The course is structured to meet the admission requirements for practice as a legal practitioner in New South Wales and the other Australian States and Territories.Topics covered will include relevance, kinds of evidence, competence and compellability, privileges, adducing evidence in court, the examination of witnesses, burdens and standards of proof, discretionary exclusion of evidence including illegally obtained evidence and judicial warning as to unreliable evidence.
 Also, the exclusionary rules relating to admissibility of evidence will be covered, namely, the rule against hearsay and its exceptions, the opinion rule, admissions and confessions, character and credibility, tendency and coincidence, and documentary evidence.The course is based on the "Uniform Evidence Law" with the main focus on the Evidence Act 1995 (NSW).
 Reference will also be made to the counterpart Evidence Act 1995 (Cth) and particularly to where there are differences in specific provisions of the legislation.

 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.